ltcrod/branchsnps/README.md

   -m {relaxed,conservative}, --mode {relaxed,conservative}
-                        conservative: lists only SNPs that are REF in all the outgroup samples; relaxed: lists all the SNPs that are REF or MISS in the outgroup samples [YET TO BE IMPLEMENTED, default: conservative] -l LISTSAMP, --list LISTSAMP
+                        conservative: lists only SNPs that are REF in all the outgroup samples; relaxed: lists all the SNPs that are REF or MISS in the outgroup samples [default: conservative] -l LISTSAMP, --list LISTSAMP
                         specify a file with a list for both outgroups samples and samples of the branch of interest; the table must